Purchases made through links earn us a small commission, at no extra cost to you.

 - The Court Gardens are open daily until dusk (8:00 pm at the latest).

-- Admission to the palace costs 7.50 euros (children under 18 are free).
+Entrance Fee: Admission to the Würzburg Residence costs 9.00 euros (children under 18 are free).
 The gardens and Court Chapel are free.

 Tours: Guided tours of the main rooms are included in the admission fee.
 You can tour the palace on your own if you prefer, but a guide is necessary to visit the Southern Imperial Apartments and Mirror Cabinet.
 Tours are offered in English and German.

 Information was updated February 2022, but can change without notice.
 Please confirm directly with service providers.

 Hotels in Würzburg